cockroachdb/docs/v22.1/backup-architecture.md

 In the following diagram, **Node 2** and **Node 3** contain the leaseholders for the **R1** and **R2** [ranges](architecture/overview.html#architecture-range).
 Therefore, in this example backup job, the backup data will be exported from these nodes to the specified storage location.

 While processing, the nodes emit progress data that tracks their backup work to the coordinator.
 In the diagram, **Node 3** will send progress data to **Node 2**.
 The coordinator node will then aggregate the progress data into checkpoint files in the storage bucket.
-The checkpoint files provide a marker for the backup to resume after a retryable state, such as when it has been paused.
+The checkpoint files provide a marker for the backup to resume after a retryable state, such as when it has been [paused](pause-job.html).

 <img src="{{ 'images/v22.1/backup-processing.png' | relative_url }}" alt="Three-node cluster exporting backup data from the leaseholders" style="border:0px solid #eee;max-width:100%" />

 ## Metadata writing phase

-To conclude the backup job, the coordinator will begin to write the backup metadata files only after each of the nodes have completed their data export work.
+Once each of the nodes have fully completed their data export work, the coordinator will conclude the backup job by writing the backup metadata files.
 In the diagram, **Node 2** is exporting the backup data for **R1** as that range's leaseholder, but this node also exports the backup's metadata as the coordinator.

 The backup metadata files describe everything a backup contains.
 That is, all the information a [restore](restore.html) job will need to complete successfully.
 A backup without metadata files would indicate that the backup did not complete properly and would not be restorable.